 Boarders are not required to wash bed linen or towels provided by the college as these are washed on a weekly basis.
 The cleaning team will change bedlinen and towels weekly when completing the room clean.
-Should mess in the bedroom mean that it is not possible to clean a student room, the student will be responsible for changing their bedlinen on that occasion.
+Should mess in the bedroom mean that it is not possible to clean a student room, the student will be responsible for tidying their room under supervision of the Houseparents and may face additional sanctions.
+Linen damaged through inappropriate use or lack of care will be charged for.

-Boarders will have chosen to either manage their own laundry using the launderette facilities on the lower ground floor of QGH or will have signed up to the weekly laundry service.
+Boarders may manage their own laundry using the launderette facilities on the lower ground floor of QGH or may sign up to the weekly laundry service.